Arizona Medical Marijuana Card

 Medical Marijuana Doctors in Arizona >

-Is Medical Marijuana Legal in Arizona?
+Is Medical Marijuana Legal In Arizona?

 Yes.
 In 1996, Arizona voters approved medical marijuana through an initiative that permitted seriously or terminally ill individuals to possess and use marijuana.
-However, the state later overturned this law as it conflicted with the federal law that classifies marijuana as a Schedule I drug.
+However, the state later overturned this law as it conflicted with the federal law classifying marijuana as a Schedule I drug.
 In 2010, Arizona voters again approved a modified medical marijuana initiative with the passage of Proposition 203 or the Arizona Medical Marijuana Act.
 The Act permits patients with debilitating medical conditions to possess, use, and purchase up to 2.5 ounces of usable marijuana from state-licensed marijuana dispensaries.

 The Arizona Medical Marijuana Act designated the Arizona Department of Health Services (ADHS) as the agency responsible for drafting and implementing the state's medical marijuana program rules and regulations.
 The Act also outlined the criteria utilized by ADHS to determine which patients and caregivers are eligible for medical marijuana and the operational rules for registered cannabis businesses.